evandor/skysail-wiki/how_to_create_a_new_bundle.md

 ### Assumptions

-This How-to assumes that you have set up eclipse with bndtools and checkout the set of skysail projects.
+This How-to assumes that you have set up eclipse with bndtools and checked out the set of skysail projects.

 ### Example